The benefits of Bakuchiol - The natural Retinol alternative

 So if you’re all about the natural skincare life (like us!), then yes, you could argue bakuchiol is better.
 But at the end of the day, it does depend on your skin type.
 If your skin can handle retinol, there’s no reason why you can’t layer both products for extra dewy, brighter skin (or even add some vitamin c!).
 (Just remember if you’ve got a gorgeous bubba on the way to double check with your doctor re using retinol first).

-Is bakuchiol good for acne?
+Is Bakuchiol good for acne?

 So although the above clinical studies have mainly focused on bakuchiol’s anti-ageing benefits, let’s not forget about our arch-nemesis, acne.
 To find out what causes acne breakouts, you can read our blog here, but thanks to Dr. Ratan Chaudhuri (the lead researcher in the 2014 study) delving a bit deeper, he’s found bakuchiol is clinically proven to reduce multiple signs of acne.